EliZheng/Solar-System-Demo/README.md

-This is a solar system demostration construted in openGL, C# language.
+This is a solar system demostration construted in openGL